Primeval: New World

 Primeval: New World is a science fiction television program, set in Vancouver, British Columbia, created by Judith and Garfield Reeves-Stevens.
 A co-production between Britain's Impossible Pictures and Canada's Omni Film Productions, for Space.
 The series is a spinoff of the British series Primeval.
 However, the two shows have little to do with each other.
 It was broadcast on Space in Canada, and on Watch in the United Kingdom.
 As with Primeval, the premise of Primeval: New World involves a team who has to deal with animals from the past and future that travel through time to the present day through anomalies.
 On 21 February 2013, it was announced that the series had been cancelled after a single season.

+In February 2024, a licensed spinoff novel called Primeval: New World: The Ascent was announced.
+It was released on March 22 2024, on the Kindle store with a paperback release on November 12 of that year.

 Plot

 In the Primeval series, animals and people from the past and future travel through time to the present day via anomalies, fictional phenomena which act as portals through time.
 In Primeval: New World, set in Vancouver, British Columbia, anomalies begin opening in Canada.
 Evan Cross (Niall Matter), a software inventor who encountered an anomaly six years ago, creates the Special Projects Group to investigate the anomalies.